 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for Elica is:
+So, based on the above formula, the ROE for Camden Property Trust is:

 What Has ROE Got To Do With Earnings Growth?

-That being said, we compared Elica's performance with the industry and were concerned when we found that while the company has shrunk its earnings, the industry has grown its earnings at a rate of 10% in the same period.
+So, as a next step, we compared Camden Property Trust's performance against the industry and were disappointed to discover that while the company has been shrinking its earnings, the industry has been growing its earnings at a rate of 14% in the same period.